 HIPAA Compliance and MIPS

-The Advancing Care Information MIPS measure is fulfilled by conducting a security risk analysis.
+The Advancing Care Information MIPS measure is fulfilled by conducting a security risk assessment (SRA).
 This security risk assessment is where the overlap with HIPAA compliance comes into play.

-In order to be HIPAA compliant, health care organizations must conduct HIPAA risk assessments to find areas of security vulnerabilities within their business.
-In addition, a series of comprehensive, HIPAA mandated audits must be conducted in order to establish gaps in the organization’s overall HIPAA compliance.
-Once these gaps are discovered, remediation plans must be formalized in order to correct them.
-Organizations must then adopt HIPAA policies and procedures in order to prevent HIPAA breaches from occurring in the future.
+In order to be HIPAA compliant, healthcare organizations must conduct HIPAA risk assessments to find areas of security vulnerabilities within their business.
+In addition, a series of comprehensive, HIPAA mandated audits must be conducted to establish gaps in the organization’s overall HIPAA compliance.
+Once these gaps are discovered, remediation plans must be formalized to correct them.
+Organizations must then adopt HIPAA policies and procedures to prevent HIPAA breaches from occurring in the future.

-In addition to satisfying MIPS requirements, HIPAA compliance is a mandatory component of running a health care business.
+In addition to satisfying MIPS requirements, HIPAA compliance is a mandatory component of running a healthcare business.
 HIPAA regulation sets strict standards for the privacy and security of patients’ health data.
-These standards must be addressed in order to protect the integrity of the data that health care professionals come into contact with as part of running their business.
+These standards must be addressed to protect the integrity of the data that healthcare professionals come into contact with as part of running their business.

 Addressing HIPAA compliance will not only help you attest for MIPS and benefit from higher Medicare incentives, but will allow you to run your business without fear of audits and government fines.